boomboomllc/boomboomllc.github.io/terms-of-service.md

 - Link a third-party financial account (such as PayPal) and request payouts in real currency.

-#### 5.3 User Content
+#### 6.3 User Content

 You retain ownership of all content you upload, post, or share on the Service ("User Content").
-By submitting User Content, you grant us a worldwide royalty-free, transferable, sub-licensable, perpetual license to host, use, distribute, modify, run, copy, publicly perform or display, translate, and create derivative works of your content license to use, display, and distribute your content solely to operate and improve the Service.
+By uploading, submitting, or otherwise transmitting any content through the BoomBoom app, you grant us a worldwide royalty-free, transferable, sub-licensable, perpetual license to host, use, distribute, modify, run, copy, publicly perform or display, translate, and create derivative works of your content license to use, display, and distribute your content solely to operate and improve the Service.

 You are prohibited from uploading content that is illegal, harmful, goes against the Community Guidelines, or violates third-party rights.
 We reserve the right to remove content that breaches these Terms.

-#### 5.4 User Conduct
+#### 6.4 User Conduct

 You are required to use our Services in accordance with the following terms: